wannasleepforlong/Deployed-Face-Detection-Attendance-System/README.md

 This has been made with the use of face-recognition moduke.

-Before running this, you have to make a mysql database named attendance and create a table named attendance inside it with columns 'EventDate'(type: datetime), Name(type: varchar) and Attendance(type: varchar).
+Before running this, you have to make a mysql database named attendance and create a table named attendance inside it with columns EventDate(type: datetime), Name(type: varchar) and Attendance(type: varchar).

 You also have to add images in the folder 'Faces' wtih the name of the person as the name of the jpg file.